mrryf/bachelor-thesis/README.md

 ### Bibliography Management
 The bibliography is stored in `resources/bibliography.bib`.
 To sync the latest references from Zotero:

-1. Set your Zotero API credentials:
+1. Set your Zotero API credentials (optional, script will prompt if missing):
     ```bash
     export ZOTERO_API_KEY="your_api_key"
     export ZOTERO_USER_ID="your_user_id"